amatov/LineDetectionAlgorithm/README.md

-##### GUI written in visual C++ by Alexandre Matov in 2001 for fast line detection computer vision software based on combinatorial optimization algorithms.
+##### GUI written in Visual C++ by Alexandre Matov in 2001 for a fast line detection computer vision software based on combinatorial optimization algorithms.